- providing course materials in the classroom;

 - providing course materials through the University Library.

 There is also an Instructor Frequently Asked Questions page with some additional information about providing course materials.

 Posting Materials from Print Resources

-Under the University of Saskatchewan (USask) Fair Dealings Guidelines, a single copy of a Short Excerpt from a Work may be distributed as a posting to a password-protected course website or learning management system (e.g., Blackboard, Moodle, PAWS) or e-reserve that is accessible only by students registered in a USask course.
+Under the University of Saskatchewan (USask) Fair Dealings Guidelines, a single copy of a Short Excerpt from a Work may be distributed as a posting to a password-protected course website or learning management system (e.g., Canvas, Moodle, PAWS) or e-reserve that is accessible only by students registered in a USask course.
 A “Work” includes literary works, musical scores, sound recordings and audiovisual works.
 Examples of Short Excerpts include:

 10% or less of a work or no more than:

 - a single article from a periodical or journal issue;

 - an entire newspaper article or page;